SkylineCommunications/dataminer-docs/connector-help/connector_help/ORF Indigo API.md

 The **Frame Bookings** table is an overview of the frame bookings that are available on the system.
 These are the parent bookings.

-For each frame booking there will be one or more line bookingsavailable in the **Line Bookings** table.
+For each frame booking there will be one or more line bookings available in the **Line Bookings** table.

 ### Examples